jolicode/automapper/docs/homepage.md

 #### Map manually a whole object

-In order to customize the mapping of a whole object, you can leverage `AutoMapper\Transformer\CustomTransformer\CustomModelTransformerInterface`.
+In order to customize the mapping of a whole object, you can leverage `AutoMapper\CustomTransformer\CustomModelTransformerInterface`.
 You have then full control over the transformation between two types:

 ```php